JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 Plain websites are cool.

 But if you would need extra functionality, you will come to the webapp domain.

+I mean: something more that HUGO shortcodes or Astro components cant handle

 As you can imagine, there are many flavours of web apps.